TheBrenny/scetch/readme.md

 # scetch

-`scetch` is yet another templating library for express.
-It differs from the rest because it taught me how the express rendering/middleware engine works, and also really, really, really simple to use.
-I mean ***REALLY*** simple.
+`scetch` is yet another templating library for vanilla http(s) and express.
+It differs from the rest because it taught me how the express rendering/middleware engine works, and is also really, really, really simple to use.
+I mean ***REALLY DEAD*** simple.

 Why `scetch` and not `sketch`?
 Honestly, I don't know.
 I think I wanted it to be different?